homescreenrocks/module-library/README.md

-# plugin-library
+# module-library
-A library for easy development of plugins for the homescreen.
+A library for easy development of custom modules for the homescreen.

 * see `example/`